 Oversees the operation of the Religious School, subject to Board of Directors’ approval.

-This sub-committee of Hillel’s Call to Action, addresses issues of interest to those providing care to, planning for, or in later life, including the Seminars for Later Life series each spring.
+This subcommittee of Social Action, addresses issues of interest to those providing care to, planning for, or in later life, including the Seminars for Later Life series each spring.

 Shabbat and Holiday Hospitality